yujunmjiang/WebAdvanced_Spring2020_jiany023/week8_hw/README.md

 If you previously had issues with your code, this is a good time to fix errors and complete the assignment.

 #### Solution
+The NYPD maintains statistical data which is used as a management tool in reducing crime, improving procedure and training, and providing transparency to the public and government oversight agencies.
+In 1994, the department implemented CompStat, which through management, statistics, and accountability, successfully drove down crime to record levels not seen since the 1950s.

+The department provides up-to-date crime-related statistics in the seven major crime categories on the citywide, borough, and precinct levels, as well as historical crime data.
+The public can also access this data through the department’s [CompStat 2.0](https://compstat.nypdonline.org/2e5c3f4b-85c1-4635-83c6-22b27fe7c75c/view/89) portal.

 I visualized the shooting incidents data base on five boroughs in the greater New York City area, and then used [Chart.js](https://www.chartjs.org/) to create three interactive charts to match the different variables.
 The color palette that I selected fot the charts referenced borough flags and human skin colors in RGB mode.